-Students are required to comply with any new program requirements, policies and procedures, textbook changes or changes in tuition and fees that are delineated in the Academic Catalog in effect at the time of their re-entry.
-Students seeking to re-entry must wait until the next available term to start.
+Reentry students must sign a new enrollment agreement, settle prior balances, and receive a revised graduation date.
+Students are required to comply with any new program requirements, policies and procedures, textbook changes or changes in tuition and fees that are delineated in the Academic Catalog in effect at the time of their reentry.
+Students seeking to reenter must wait until the next available term to start.